Quasi-Cyclic LDPC Codes: Influence of Proto- and Tanner-Graph Structure on Minimum Hamming Distance Upper Bounds: Introduction

 \section{Introduction}

 \IEEEPARstart{Q}{uasi-cyclic} (QC) low-density parity-check (LDPC) codes represent an important class of codes within the family of LDPC codes~\cite{Gallager:63}.
 The first graph-based code construction that yielded QC codes was presented by Tanner in~\cite{Tanner:99:2}; although that code construction was presented in the context of repeat-accumulate codes, it was easy to generalize the underlying idea to LDPC codes in order to obtain QC LDPC codes~\cite{Fan:00:1, MacKay:Davey:01:1, Fossorier:04:1, Milenkovic:Prakash:Vasic:03:1}.
-The simplicity with which QC LDPC codes can be described make them attractive for implementation and analysis purposes.
+The simplicity with which QC LDPC codes can be described makes them attractive for implementation and analysis purposes.

-A QC LDPC code of length $n = Lr$ can be described by a $Jr \times Lr$ (scalar) parity-check matrix that is formed by a $J \times L$ array of $r \times r$ circulant matrices.
+A QC LDPC code of length $n = \horsize r$ can be described by a $\vertsize r \times \horsize r$ (scalar) parity-check matrix that is formed by a $\vertsize \times \horsize$ array of $r \times r$ circulant matrices.
 Clearly, by choosing these circulant matrices to be low-density, the parity-check matrix will also be low-density.

-With the help of the well-known isomorphism between the ring of circulant matrices and the ring of polynomials modulo $x^r - 1$, a QC LDPC code can equally well be described by a polynomial parity-check matrix of size $J \times L$.
+With the help of the well-known isomorphism between the ring of circulant matrices over some field $\mathbb{F}$ and the ring of $\mathbb{F}$-polynomials modulo $x^r - 1$ (see, \eg, \cite{Lally:Fitzpatrick:01:1}), a QC LDPC code can equally well be described by a polynomial parity-check matrix of size $\vertsize \times \horsize$.
 In the remainder of the paper we will mainly work with the polynomial parity-check matrix of a QC LDPC code and not with the (scalar) parity-check matrix.
-Another relevant concept in this paper will be the weight matrix associated with a polynomial parity-check matrix; this weight matrix is a $J \times L$ integer matrix whose entries indicate the number of nonzero coefficients of the corresponding polynomial in the polynomial parity-check matrix.
+Another relevant concept in this paper will be the weight matrix associated with a polynomial parity-check matrix; this weight matrix is a $\vertsize \times \horsize$ integer matrix whose entries indicate the number of terms of the corresponding polynomial in the polynomial parity-check matrix.

 Early papers on QC LDPC codes focused mainly on polynomial parity-check matrices whose weight matrix contained only ones.
-Such polynomial parity-check matrices are known as monomial parity-check matrices because all entries are monomials, i.e., polynomials with only one nonzero coefficient.
-For this class of QC LDPC codes it was soon established that the minimum Hamming distance is always upper bounded by $(J+1)!$~\cite{MacKay:Davey:01:1, Fossorier:04:1, Smarandache:Vontobel:04:1}.
+Such polynomial parity-check matrices are known as monomial parity-check matrices because all entries are monomials, \ie, polynomials with exactly one term.
+For this class of QC LDPC codes it was soon established that the minimum Hamming distance is always upper bounded by $(\vertsize \! + \!
+1)!$~\cite{MacKay:Davey:01:1, Fossorier:04:1, Smarandache:Vontobel:04:1}.